rajavaid77/guidance-for-multimodal-data-processing-using-amazon-bedrock-data-automation/deployment/docs/b_claims_review_01_deploy.md

   - **Choose the model of your choice and please follow the model provider acceptable end user policy**
   - Currently this guidance doesn't support those models that are accessible in some Regions only through cross-region inference.
   - Before you can use a foundation model in Amazon Bedrock, you must request access to it.
 See [Add or remove access to Amazon Bedrock foundation model](https://docs.aws.amazon.com/bedrock/latest/userguide/model-access-modify.html)
-  - If choosing one of [Amazon Titan Text models](https://docs.aws.amazon.com/bedrock/latest/userguide/titan-text-models.html) ensure  model supported use case includes `Agents Support`
+  - If choosing one of [Amazon Titan Text models](https://docs.aws.amazon.com/bedrock/latest/userguide/titan-text-models.html) ensure the model **Supported use cases** include _Agents Support_
   - Take a note of the model id.
 This would be use later when running the `cdk deploy` command

 > [!Important]